 - Start a label

-Not as difficult as you might think but starting a label is a 100% sure-fire way to get your music released into the world.
+Not as difficult as you might think but to start a label is a 100% surefire way to get your music released into the world.
 There are many companies that offer full distribution and music label management such as EPM or Labelworx.
 If you have the determination and are prepared to put in the work then getting your website, social media and evidence of your first few releases is a good start before approaching such companies to show that you are serious about doing it.
 Once you have a label up and running it can certainly open more doors and provide more opportunities to reach out to bigger artists and labels and in turn, get your music heard on a bigger platform.

 - Start an event or club night

 Starting your own event and booking other well-known DJs will give you a chance to network and get your name known.
 You can then revert to my point six once you can get to meet such people and build a relationship.

 I mentioned this one in the main article, but if you did start your own label and run successful promo campaigns with your releases it’s well worth trying to get in touch with any DJs that were digging your music.
 Your name is most likely now known to them and you have proven that you have released music to their taste.
 Again this could potentially make life easier if you were to send them demos.

 - Ensure your music is a good fit